kazhmir/langs/02_regex_engine/re/README.md

-# DFA Extended Regular Expression Engine
+# RE to DFA

-This is a work in progress, the goal is to support features akin to those [specified in this paper](https://www.degruyter.com/document/doi/10.1515/comp-2017-0004/html).
-Except that sets will be used to express this constructs:
+This is a work in progress, it converts regular expressions accepting sets ("[^0-9]", "[a-z]") to DFA using a variation on the subset construction algorithm.

+Here's what you can do with sets:

-- [^] -> Σ (the entire alphabet accepted by the automaton, in this engine it means the unicode range)
+- [^] -> Σ (the entire alphabet accepted by the automaton, here it means the unicode range)
-- [^a] -> Σ-a
+- [^a] -> Σ-a (the entire alphabet excluding 'a')
 - [^abc] -> Σ-c-b-c
 - [] -> ø (empty set)
 - [abc] -> a|b|c
 - [a-z] -> a|b|c|...|x|y|z

-It should match the leftmost-longest alternative.
-So far the powerset algorithm only works for normal sets, negated ones form bad automatons here and there.
-The simulation of the DFA is also not finished.

 ## Regex Syntax